 - Colleges and universities who are considering whether to accept you as a student

 A DUI conviction can count against you in all of these circumstances.
-It is legal for an employer, or any of these other entities, to consider your DUI when deciding whether to hire, license, or accept you.
-If they turn you away because of your criminal history, it is not discrimination.
+It is legal for an employer or any of these other entities to consider your DUI when deciding whether to hire, license, or accept you.
+It is not discrimination if they turn you away because of your criminal history.
 It is standard procedure.

 Is a DUI on My Criminal Background Check Detrimental?